 - Negotiating lower rates for Canadians

-The Liberal Government’s Minister of Innovation, Science and Industry Navdeep Bains has promised Canadians internet affordability for years, but recently gave in to threats and warnings made by the major Internet Service Providers (ISPs) (Bell, Telus, Rogers, Shaw Communications, Eastlink, Cogeco, and Videotron) which has already made internet more expensive for Canadians.
+The Government has promised Canadians internet affordability for years, but recently gave in to threats and warnings made by the major Internet Service Providers (ISPs) (Bell, Telus, Rogers, Shaw Communications, Eastlink, Cogeco, and Videotron) that they would cut their investments into rural service infrastructure if wholesale internet rates were increased.
+This has already made internet more expensive for Canadians.

 How did we get here?
 Let’s take a look at the timeline so far: